demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/Microsoft365DefenderEventCollector/README.md

     | DoD              | Microsoft Defender for Endpoint for the USA Department of Defence (DoD)                      |
     | Custom           | Custom endpoint configuration to the Microsoft Defender for Endpoint, please see note below. |

-   - Note: In most cases setting Endpoint type is preferred to setting Endpoint URI, only use it cases where a custom proxy URL is required for accessing a national cloud or for cases of self-deployment.
+   - Note: In most cases setting Endpoint type is preferred to setting Server URL, only use it cases where a custom URL is required for accessing a national cloud or for cases of self-deployment.

 5. Click **Test** to validate the URLs, token, and connection.